jaysoo/nx-react-book/manuscript/chapter2.md

 nx test books-feature
 ```

-And now we have our library!
+Now we have our library!
 Wasn't that easy?
-Something that may have taken minutes (or longer?) now takes only takes a few seconds.
+Something that may have taken minutes, or longer, now takes only takes a few seconds.

 You'll also see that the `App` component for `bookstore` has been updated to include the new route.